TIP OF THE DAY: French Toast Sandwiches

 This recipe isn’t a sandwich but was such a delight that we had to include it.

 The recipe is from Zulka Morena, producers of top-quality, minimally processed sugars (granulated, confectioner’s, brown) made with freshly-harvested sugar cane.
 The sugars are not refined, which helps preserve the fresh flavor and natural properties of the sugar cane.
 You can taste the difference in a cup of tea.
 Zulka makes.

-1. CORE, peel and quarter the apples, then slice into ¼ inch thick slices.
-Place in a bowl and toss with 1 tablespoon cinnamon and ¼ cup of the sugar, making sure the apples are well coated.
+1. CORE, peel, and quarter the apples, then slice into ¼-inch thick slices.
+Place in a bowl and toss with 1 tablespoon of cinnamon and ¼ cup of sugar, making sure the apples are well coated.
 Set aside.

-2. WHISK together the eggs, ¼ cup of sugar, remaining tablespoon of cinnamon, vanilla, milk and cream in a large bowl.
+2. WHISK together the eggs, ¼ cup of sugar, the remaining tablespoon of cinnamon, vanilla, milk, and cream in a large bowl.

 3. GREASE the bottom of a large baking pan with the butter.
 Dip half of the slices of bread in the egg mixture quickly so they are not saturated, one at a time, and place in the pan.
 Spread half of the apple mixture over the bread.
 Repeat with the remaining bread and apple mixture.
 Then pour the remaining egg mixture over the top of the pan.

-5. PREHEAT the oven to 350°F. Remove the pan from the refrigerator 30 minutes before baking, to warm to room temperature. nd bake 45 minutes, covered.
-Remove foil and bake an additional 10 minutes.
+5. PREHEAT the oven to 350°F. Remove the pan from the refrigerator 30 minutes before baking, warm to room temperature, and bake for 45 minutes, covered.
+Remove the foil and bake for an additional 10 minutes.
 Serve warm, drizzled with maple syrup.

 Not a sandwich but a delicious French Toast recipe with apples and pecans (photo © Zulka Sugar).